* This post contains affiliate links. For more information, please read my affiliate disclosure. *

 Our bed doesn’t have a headboard, which means I needed a big art piece above the bed.
 Shopping for the right piece took too long, so I finally just made my own.

 I built a simple wooden frame and stretched fabric over it.
-Make sure you cut your fabric to fit over the sides and around the back if the frame, and staple the fabric to the wood.
+Make sure you cut your fabric to fit over the sides and around the back of the frame and staple the fabric to the wood.
 Yes, that was the whole project!
-I picked a blue and grey floral design, so that I didn’t have to worry about lines in the pattern.
+I picked a blue and grey floral design so that I didn’t have to worry about lines in the pattern.
 If you use a linear design, make sure it lines up with your frame.

 Decorated Magazine Holders

 I bought some plain white magazine holders at Ikea and wanted to jazz them up a bit.
 Since I kept them in our main bedroom at the time, I wanted them to match the rest of my black and green design theme.

 I settled on only using some of the designs on the fabric, so I used scissors to cut around the designs and glued them to the fronts of the magazine holders.
 The rest of the design was made by hand, using a black sharpie.